cuijianzhuang/apple-health-grafana/README.md

 # Apple Health Grafana

-Tool to import your Apple Health Data in Influx and visualize them in Grafana.
+Tool to import your Apple Health Data in Influx and visualize them in Grafana at a point in time.

+This is not a 'live' dashboard for uploading your activities routinely (eg daily), but a tool for vizualizing long term trends, aggregated statistics over a bigger timespan, or for showing up at a medical appointment with some data to show, etc..

 - ### Overall Fitness / Energy / Activity dashboard
   ![metrics](example1.png)